 Blood tests and biopsies are invasive, expensive and time-consuming to collect and process.
 As seen above, salivary diagnostics can save up to 5300 hours of time and can be done at home, allowing communities and countries that don’t have access to necessary medical supplies to perform these tests.

 What is Salivary Diagnostics

 Human saliva, which consists of proteins and trace amounts of blood serum, is a secretion from glands into the mouth to help with digestion.
-Salivary diagnostics is using this secretion, saliva, to diagnose and treat a number of disease and monitor hormone levels in an individual.
-The NIH and the National Institute of Dental and Craniofacial Research (NIDCR) are largely funding research efforts to find all the diseases that can be diagnosed from less invasive saliva samples.
+Salivary diagnostics is using this secretion, saliva, to diagnose and treat a number of diseases and monitor hormone levels in an individual.
+The NIH and the National Institute of Dental and Craniofacial Research (NIDCR) are largely funding research efforts to find all the diseases that can be diagnosed using less invasive saliva samples.